MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-site-recovery-overview.md

 Azure Site Recovery on Azure Stack Hub, with a required agent installed on each of the protected VMs, enables the replication of VMs across two instances, or stamps, of Azure Stack Hub.
 Azure Stack Hub uses a VM extension, available through the Azure Stack Hub Marketplace, to install this agent.

-We've tested and validated the following VM OSs and each has respective Azure Stack Hub Marketplace images available for download:
+The following VM OSs were tested and validated, and each has respective Azure Stack Hub Marketplace images available for download:

 # [Windows](#tab/windows)